DesiQuintans/librarian/README.md

 ### `unshelf`

 When unattaching GitHub packages with `unshelf()`, you can provide the package names only, or you can provide the full username/package identifier as you did with `shelf()`.

-This lets you quickly unload and reload your current packages by typing `un` in front of `shelf()`.
+If you want to refresh a package by detaching and then reattaching it, use `reshelf()`.

 ``` r
 # These are the same: